hpc/charliecloud/doc/ch-image.rst

 :code:`ch-image` is normally able to upgrade directories produced by a given Charliecloud version up to one year after that version's release.
 Upgrades outside this window and downgrades are not supported.
-In these cases, :code:`ch-image` will refuse to fun until you delete and re-initialize the storage directory with :code:`ch-image reset`.
+In these cases, :code:`ch-image` will refuse to run until you delete and re-initialize the storage directory with :code:`ch-image reset`.

 .. warning::